sorensenjs/sorensenjs.github.io/_posts/2024-02-27-archives-for-the-future.markdown

 meeting and treating people who suffer from an array of illnesses.
 Many of these are what people call "psychosomatic" illnesses, but this carries a stigma that the problem is imagined, or is somehow the fault of the sufferer.
-What becomes increasingly clear through Suzanne's work is that these illnesses are inflicted upon people by others in there social context.
-Disturbingly sometimes by their own parents who are simultaneously fighting ceaselessly against doctors and governments.
+What becomes increasingly clear through Suzanne's work is that these illnesses are inflicted upon people by others in their social context.
+Sometimes by their own parents who are simultaneously fighting ceaselessly against doctors and governments.
 The news portion is the section of the book discussing the [Havanna Syndrome](https://en.wikipedia.org/wiki/Havana_syndrome) - an embarassing failure of both the medical and journalistic establishments.
 Despite the simple